iopsystems/to_js/README.md

 }
 ```

-You can return dynamic arrays (represented on the other side of the FFI boundary as JavaScript arrays):
+You can return dynamic arrays, which are represented on the other side of the FFI boundary as plain JavaScript arrays:

 ```rust
 #[js]